eric g johnson law

 Talk With an Experienced Louisiana Criminal Defense Lawyer

-Have you been arrested or facing any state or federal criminal charges in Louisiana?
+Have you been arrested or facing any state or federal criminal charges in Ruston, Shreveport, or other regions in Louisiana?
 Criminal defense attorneys at John D. & Eric G. Johnson Law Firm may be able to leverage police mistakes during the investigation to get your charges reduced or dropped entirely.
 We have represented many Louisiana residents facing criminal charges and will work hard to help you as well.

 Our commitment after we take your case is to get you the best possible outcome.
 Complete this online contact form or call us at (318) 377-1555 to schedule a free and confidential consultation with an attorney.